teracyhq/dev/docs/php_dev_guide.rst

         $ cd myproject
         $ php app/console server:run 0.0.0.0:8000

-    And we should see the output like:
+    And you should see the output like:

     ..  code-block:: bash